Revenge Porn, Harassment and Doxxing: How to Fight Cyber Abuse

 In Singapore, cyberbullying and abuse fall under both civil and criminal law.
 While criminal punishment may see the offender fined or imprisoned, you will not receive any compensation.
 Therefore, you may discuss with a lawyer the possibility of taking a civil action against the abuser alongside criminal proceedings in an effort to get financial compensation for the damage caused.

 Being the victim of revenge porn, doxxing and online harassment can be highly distressing.
-Get in touch with Tembusu Law now and get the support of one of the top law firms in Singapore, with experienced and compassionate lawyers who will fight for justice.
+Get in touch with Tembusu Law now and get the support of one of the top criminal lawyers in Singapore, with experienced and compassionate lawyers who will fight for justice.

 About the author